jean-blas/KafkaStatus/README.md

 ### Available Commands:

 ```
-  acl         Display acls of all or subset topics of a cluster
+  acl         [ERDING] Display acls of all or subset topics of a cluster
-  config      Display the config (static and dynamic) for the given cluster
+  config      [ERDING] Display the config (static and dynamic) for the given cluster
-  group       Check group info of a cluster
+  group       [ERDING] Check group info of a cluster
-  health      Check health info of a cluster
+  health      [ERDING] Check health info of a cluster
   help        Help about any command
-  info        Display some stats of the given cluster(s)
+  info        [ERDING] Display some stats of the given cluster(s)
-  inventory   Build a ansible-like inventory based on a git branch
+  inventory   [ERDING] Build a ansible-like inventory based on a git branch
+  kgroup      [PaaS] Display groups info inside a PaaS
+  kmm2        [PaaS] Display MirrorMaker2 info inside a PaaS
+  ktopic      [PaaS] Display topics info inside a PaaS
+  namespace   [PaaS] Display namespace info
-  partitions  Display the log dir info
+  partition   [ERDING] Display the log dir info
-  topic       Display topic info of a cluster
+  topic       [ERDING] Display topic info of a cluster
 ```

 ### Commands options